developingAlex/lakedisappointment/README.md

     ###
     ```

-1. make the wishlist return the products in itself:
+1. Make the wishlist return the products in itself:

     ```javascript
     const express = require('express')